 Mayor Rothschild is a native Tucsonan.
 His grandmother moved to Tucson in 1942 and opened a used furniture store, Valley Fair, on South 6th Avenue.

 He is a graduate of Canyon del Oro High School, Kenyon College and the University of New Mexico Law School.
 After serving as a law clerk for District Court Judge Alfredo C. Marquez, he went on to a 30-year career practicing law with the firm of Mesch, Clark and Rothschild.
 He served as managing partner for the firm and concentrated his practice in the areas of business law and estate planning.

 The mayor has a long history of service with many nonprofits in the community and served as Board President for Casa de los Niños, Handmaker Services for the Aging and Temple Emanu-el.
-He has been married to Karen Spiegel for 34 years and has three adult children, Isaac, Nathan and Molly.
+He is married, with three children and two grandchildren.